Stearnzy/viewing_party_gcp/README.md

 __Below this section is the original project README__

 ## Purpose
 This copied repo catalogs my attempt to deploy this application on the Google Cloud Platform's App Engine.
 This process is mostly following [this tutorial](https://www.tastyvar.com/rails-appengine).
+The deployed application can be found at https://viewing-party-gcp.wm.r.appspot.com/movies/19404

 ## Struggles
 ### Travis CI